PX4/PX4-user_guide/en/companion_computer/video_streaming.md

 ## Companion Computer Setup

-General instructions for installing _GStreamer_ and starting the stream on a companion computer are provided in the [QGroundControl VideoReceiver README](https://github.com/mavlink/qgroundcontrol/blob/master/src/VideoReceiver/index.md).
+General instructions for installing _GStreamer_ and starting the stream on a companion computer are provided in the [QGroundControl VideoReceiver GStreamer README](https://github.com/mavlink/qgroundcontrol/blob/master/src/VideoManager/VideoReceiver/GStreamer/README.md).

 The setup of cameras and data links depends on many factors.
 Examples in this library are listed below (note, these are options, not "recommended"):